 What is Enhanced Due Diligence (EDD)?

-Enhanced Due Diligence (EDD) is the KYC process that allows organisations to adequately evaluate other corporations and high-risk individuals before conducting business with them.
-EDD is carried out because some clients pose greater risks of financial crimes to businesses.
+Enhanced Due Diligence (EDD) is the KYC process that allows organizations to adequately evaluate other corporations and high-risk individuals before conducting business with them.
+EDD is carried out because as an extra layer of scrutiny for clients due diligence, not conducting this your customer may pose greater risks of financial crimes to your businesses.
 To protect themselves, businesses have to take extra steps to assess associated risks than they normally would.
 Examples of these clients are Politically Exposed Persons (PEP) or corporations from high-risk nations.

 Read Also - Enhanced Due Diligence Checklist - Everything You Need To Know